Son of a gun

-Son of a gun is an exclamation in American and British English.
+Son of a gun is an exclamation in American English.
 It can be used encouragingly or to compliment, as in "You son of a gun, you did it!"

 Definition

 The Cambridge Advanced Learner's Dictionary and Webster's Dictionary both define "son of a gun" in American English as a euphemism for son of a bitch.
 Encarta Dictionary defines the term in a different way as someone "affectionately or kindly regarded."
 The term can also be used as an interjection expressing surprise, mild annoyance or disappointment.